Multi-agent Reach-avoid MDP via Potential Games and Low-rank Policy Structure: Iterative multiplicative DP

-Unlike standard dynamic programming approaches to compute the optimal global policy~\cite{abate2008probabilistic,summers2010verification,vinod2021stochastic}, player $i$'s value function is not recursive by itself---i.e., $W_t$ is not recursively defined by $W_{t+1}$.
-Instead, we ``average'' out the effect of other players' state on the global value function using their occupancy measure.
-The resulting value function, which we denote by $W_t$, remains an under approximation to the multi-player reach-avoid objective, since a global policy may be able to coordinate the players for better performance at the cost of additional communication and memory overhead.
+Unlike standard DP approaches to compute the optimal global policy~\cite{abate2008probabilistic,summers2010verification,vinod2021stochastic}, agent $i$'s multiplicative DP is not recursive by itself---i.e., $W_i^t$ is not recursively defined by $W_i^{t+1}$.
+Instead, we ``average'' out the effect of other agents' state on the multi-agent value function using their occupancy measure.
+From Algorithm~\ref{alg:local_offline_dp}, we can formulate an iterative best response that converges to the Nash equilibrium~\cite{monderer1996potential}.

-\textbf{Policy memory complexity}.
-The output policy of Algorithm~\ref{alg:individual_br} requires $ST$ memory units for storage and does not scale with increasing number of players.
-Achieving this complexity is a key motivation for using local feedback policies and the game-theoretical framework for evaluating the multi-player reach-avoid objective.

-\textbf{Computation complexity}.
-Algorithm takes 1) $SNT$ steps to perform forward propagation, 2) $(T+1)S^{2N}$ to compute two-time step occupancy measure $\rho(s_{-i}, \hat{s}_{-i})$, 3) $AS^2$, 4) $TS^{N}$ to compute the previous time step value functions.
-Exploring parallel computing extensions as well as other computational speed ups of Algorithm~\ref{alg:individual_br} will be a topic of future work.
+\begin{theorem} Algorithm~\ref{alg:iterative_br} converges to a pure-strategy Nash equilibrium in polynomial time~\cite{monderer1996potential}. \end{theorem} While Algorithm \ref{alg:local_offline_dp} provides the necessary conditions for reaching a Nash equilibrium, its practicality depends on the reduction in resource consumption.
+Table~\ref{table:complexity_comparison} summarizes the requirements of our proposed approach against the global feedback baseline.
+The memory requirements for the online policy extraction in \eqref{eqn:global_dp_online} and \eqref{eqn:local_policy_extraction} are omitted as they are dominated by the storage of the value functions computed during the offline phase.